nmeri17/suphle-docs/src/docs/v1/queues/index.md

 While it may be tempting to defer events and functionality, beware of business requirements making it unrealistic to dispense value without awaiting completion of an orderly sequence of activities

-The task classes have to conform to whatever adapter is active
+The task classes have to conform to whatever adapter is active ((still true))

+// manual flow-starter
 Make it a point of duty to have the queueing server running after each deployment.
-This allows us push tasks to it The runner wants to receive whatever module our desired adapter is bound
+This allows us push tasks to it

+The runner wants to receive whatever module our desired adapter is bound